chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 The services are put together as shown in the below diagram.
 The user only talks to the identidock service.
-The identidock service will first check the cache to see if it has already created an identicon for the input and if not requests a new identicon from the dnmonster service.
+The identidock service will first check the cache to see if it has already created an identicon for the input and, if not, requests a new identicon from the dnmonster service.
 The identicon is then returned to the user and saved to the cache if required.

 ![Diagram of Identidock Architecture](arch.png)